-As we can clearly see from Fig.~\ref{fig:median_multimodal_1}, our DLMCMA could always obtain the best convergence rate when compared with all other algorithm families except that on \textit{schwefel221} R1-NES shows a very similar performance.
-Overall, our DLMCMA can obtain the best or competitive performance on these unimodal function, empirically validating the benefits from multilevel distributed learning.
+As we can clearly see from Fig.~\ref{fig:median_unimodal_2}, our DLMCMA could always obtain the best convergence rate when compared with all other algorithm families except that on \textit{schwefel221} R1-NES shows a very similar performance.
+Overall, our DLMCMA achieves the best or competitive performance on these unimodal functions, validating the benefits of multilevel distributed learning empirically.